OutSystems/docs-product/src/managing-the-applications-lifecycle/deploy-applications/plan-a-deployment-for-the-operations-team.md

 After reaching a stable new version, the eCommerce team leader prepares the deployment plan for the eCommerce application.

 On the deployment summary screen, fill-in the deployment notes, and choose **Save Plan &amp; Notes**.
-Notice that even though team leaders have no permissions to deploy to Quality assurance, they can still create deployment plans.
+Notice that even though team leaders have no permissions to deploy to Quality Assurance, they can still create deployment plans.

 ![](images/plan-a-deployment-for-the-operations-team-1.png)